danielfcollier/py-umik-base-app/docs/posts/03 - Low Barrier.md

 ## 🎚️ The Hardware Reality Check: dBFS vs. dBSPL

-So, if your laptop mic works, why does the UMIK-1 exist?
+So, if your laptop mic works, why does the UMIK series exist?
 The difference lies in *what* you are actually measuring.

 ### The Analogy: "Volume Knob" vs. "Engine Noise"